Landlord’s Holding Deposit Agreement for AST (England)

 This Landlord’s Holding Deposit Agreement is for use by a private sector landlord in England when collecting a holding deposit prior to entering into an assured shorthold tenancy agreement.

-The Tenant Fees Act 2019 (“the Act”) (which affects England only) introduced new rules regarding holding deposits.
+The Tenant Fees Act 2019 (“the Act”) introduced new rules regarding holding deposits.
 Not all landlords collect holding deposits but if one is collected, the Act highlights the importance of having a written agreement.

 Landlords must not collect more than one holding deposit per property at any one time otherwise this will amount to a prohibited payment and the landlord will be in breach of the Act.